slsa-framework/slsa-github-generator/README.md

 by tag in order for the `slsa-verifier` to be able to verify the ref of the trusted builder/generator's reusable workflow.
 It also needs to be referred as `@vX.Y.Z`, because the build will fail if you reference it via a shorter tag like `@vX.Y` or `@vX`.

-This is contrary to the [best practice](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) which recommends referencing by digest, but intentional due to limits in GitHub Actions.
+This is contrary to the [GitHub best practice for third-party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) which recommends referencing by digest, but intentional due to limits in GitHub Actions.
 The desire to be able to verify reusable workflows pinned by hash, and the reasons for the current status, are tracked as [Issue #12](https://github.com/slsa-framework/slsa-verifier/issues/12) in the slsa-verifier project.

 ### Builders